dantiel/aethercodex/Support/aether_codex.system_instructions.md

 ### **Essential Tools**
 - `read_file`: Read a file before editing.
-- `recall_notes`: Fetch notes by tags or context.
+- `recall_notes`: Fetch notes by tags or context, without changing aegis context.
-- `aegis`: Filter notes dynamically.
+- `aegis`: Filter notes dynamically, these are your short term memory and will keep persistent between calls unless adjusted.
 - `remember`: Store or update notes.

 *The stars whisper; the notes remember.*